 In 1989, the effort of McDonald’s to cut into the commanding 22% market share of Pizza Hut and 17% market share of Domino’s didn’t go unnoticed with the former critiquing their product as “McFrozen”.
 The issue from the offset was the struggle with wait times.
 McDonald’s ultimate calling card was, well, fast food.
 You’ll notice the advertising even tried to emphasize the customer remarking how fast his pizza was prepared in the below video.

 But fast was not fast enough.
 While the pizzas were expanded to up to 500 locations by 1991, pizza was mostly discontinued in all McDonald’s locations by 2000.
 The average wait time for the pizza ended up being closer to 11 minutes rather than the targeted five and half minutes.
-By the new millennium, it seemed McDonald’s Pizza was over forever.
+By the new millennium, it seemed McDonald’s Pizza (or McPizza) was over forever.

 A Rogue Franchise